Posts Tagged With: paralegal slave

 I guess that’s closure or progress, or time healing wounds.
 I don’t know.
 I’m glad I don’t have the hate, because hate is ugly, and it blinds you, but it also lights the fire that makes you keep running until you don’t have to run anymore.
 Because you’re somewhere else now.

-And you are happy, and not struggling right now, and all is well and light in the world.
+And you are happy, and not struggling right now, and all is well and right in the world.

 We go up, and maybe, just maybe, we don’t come down again.
 Because we were already down so long that when we finally pick ourselves up, God himself smiles upon us and says, “You made it.
 You don’t have to worry anymore.
 You made it out.
 You found another way.
 And I will not let you fall now that you have made it out.”